 Phil eventually worked with many bands along the way as a drummer and songwriter.
 His latest project I’m pretty excited to promote here is Purcella & Pixie Media.

-In 2002, I was living with my wife Melanie in Silverlake and she encouraged me to go forward with my music and songwriting, so I attended Songsalive! to attempt to regain what I lost and met up with Ritch Esra there.
+In 2002, Melanie and I were living in Silverlake and she encouraged me to go forward with my music and songwriting, so I attended Songsalive! to attempt to regain what I lost and met up with Ritch Esra there.
 I met a whole new group of Singer/Songwriters and participated in a Songwriting Camp and it was so fun.
 I played a song and got feedback on it.
 Some loved it, some didn’t, but it felt good to be going in a direction that aligned with my music goals.

 The awesome ASCAP writer Lisa Aschmann (Nashville Geographic) and I wrote a song together called “I Couldn’t Agree With You More,” but it has not been demoed yet.
 She sent me a cassette back as a scratch demo.
 You can listen to it here.